Corporate social investment

 Helping to make a difference

-As an international business, with brands sold in more than 200 markets, we play an important role in countries around the world.
-Many of our companies have built close ties with the communities in which they operate and we have a longstanding approach to investing in these communities through our Corporate Social Investment (CSI) programme.
+As an international business, with a presence in 175 markets worldwide, we play an important role in countries around the world.
+Many of our companies have built close ties with the communities in which they operate and we have a longstanding approach to investing in these communities through our Corporate Social Investment programmes.

-Our CSI strategy focuses on activities within three themes.
+Our CSI strategy focuses on activities within two themes.

 This theme directly aligns with SDG 15: Life on the Land, as well as with the Productivity area of our Group Strategy, and the Sustainable Agriculture and Farmer Livelihoods area of our Group Sustainability Agenda.
 This recognises that tobacco leaf is the most essential part of our products, so advancing sustainable agriculture practices, supporting farmer livelihoods and protecting the environment, is a pragmatic, commercial approach to ensuring we have an efficient, responsive, productive and secure agricultural supply chain, ensuring the integrity and quality of our products to satisfy our consumers.